How to Make a Five-Year Plan to Get Unstuck and Take Control of Your Life

 That works out to 14 categories versus Natalie’s eight, meaning mine involves a bit more work.
 But, in my case, this works best for me—in creating your own five-year plan, your own categories will be completely different, too!
 Essentially, the key is to consider your life’s main priorities.

 From there, I craft the big-picture image of my ideal life (I couldn’t resist that one!).
 Going through each of these categories, I imagine the best possible state in five years.
 Typically, I write a few paragraphs per life category.
 You could craft a page-long imagining or turn to bullet points for a simplified version.
-Like your categories, your visualisation process is customisable.
+Like your categories, your visualization process is customizable.

 Natalie’s initial guide to a five-year plan then focuses on mindset work or becoming the person you aspire to be.
 I won’t try to combat her expertise here—definitely check out her blog post to understand journalling as the person with your results, overcoming your fear, and consuming media that reflects your goals.
 I try to implement these methods myself, and I’m sure you could add your own mindset practices.